Dowth: Astronomical alignment

 Dowth shares a special solar celebration with neighbouring Newgrange during the winter solstice.
-Martin Brennan, author of The Stars and the Stones: Ancient Art and Astronomy in Ireland - Thames and Hudson 1983, discovered the remarkable alignment during the course of his ten-year study in the Boyne Valley.
-From November to February the rays of the evening sun reach into the passage and then the chamber of Dowth South.
-During the winter solstice the light of the low sun moves along the left side of the passage, then into the circular chamber, where three stones are lit up by the sun.
+Martin Brennan, author of The Stars and the Stones: Ancient Art and Astronomy in Ireland – Thames and Hudson 1983, discovered the remarkable alignment during the course of his ten-year study in the Boyne Valley.
+From November to February, the rays of the evening sun reach into the passage and then the chamber of Dowth South.
+During the winter solstice, the light of the low sun moves along the left side of the passage, then into the circular chamber, where three stones are lit up by the sun.

 The convex central stone reflects the sunlight in to a dark recess, lighting up the decorated stones there.
 The rays then recede slowly along the right side of the passage and after about two hours the sun withdraws from Dowth South.

 Myth

 The medieval Dindsenchas (lore of places) has a story about Dowth (Dubhadh).
 It says that king Bresal Bó-Díbad compelled the men of Ireland to build a tower to heaven within a day.
-His sister cast a spell, making the sun stand still so that one day lasted indefinitely.
+As this was not enough time, his sister cast a spell, making the sun stand still so that one day lasted indefinitely.
 However, Bresal then commits incest with his sister, which breaks the spell.
 The sun sets and the builders leave, hence the name Dubhadh ('darkening').
 This tale has been linked with solstice alignments at Brú na Bóinne.
-It has also been linked with recent DNA analysis, which found that a man buried at nearby Newgrange had parents who were most likely siblings.
+It has also been linked with DNA analysis in 2020, which found that a man buried at nearby Newgrange had parents who were most likely siblings.
 This could mean that knowledge of the events survived for thousands of years before being recorded as a myth in the Middle Ages.